Next Big Thing in Custom Software (is Your Business)

 Sometimes, as you move towards your business goals, other projects spring up to help get you there.
 But it’s something else altogether when that side project ends up becoming your success story.
 Some great examples of companies that grew out of an innovative side project include Hubspot, Slack, Twitter, Instagram, Groupon, Houzz, Craigslist, and countless others.
 Hubspot’s founder, Dharmesh Shah, for example, started his blog after selling his first startup.
 What he describes as a “tiny blog with no budget” caught on and is now worth an estimated $2 billion.
 Or, what about Twitter that grew out of a “tiny side project created by a podcasting platform?”

 Keeping your customers happy will help your business thrive.
 Not compromising your products or services will move you ahead of the competition.
 But being innovative has the potential of turning your industry on its head.
-So, don’t stay on the sidelines when a whole new way of doing business, or just improving the way it’s done, is inevitable.
+So, don’t stay on the sidelines when a better or whole new way of doing business is inevitable.
 You could be the next BIG thing in custom software.